aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 ## Guided Practice: Upcasting and Downcasting (15 min)

-There's a subtle feature going on here that's leveraged in just about every Java library you'll use: You can declare a variable to be of a certain type, and assign it any subtype.
+There's a subtle feature going on here that's leveraged in just about every Java library you'll use: You can declare a variable to be of a certain type and assign it any subtype.

 For example: